bozsahin/combinators-in-lisp/README.md

 # combinators-in-lisp
 Combinators as Lisp macros on top of lambda calculus.

-(The macro part is under construction.
-Pls read it as things to do list for the moment).

 Lambda calculus is not native language of Common Lisp. (it was for Lisp 1s):

 <code>(((lambda (x) (lambda (y) (+ x y))) 1) 2)</code> is not well-formed in CL.